BrandonHGit/Data-Analyst-Portfolio/README.md

 # Brandon Hindman's Data Analyst Portfolio

 Hello!
 Thanks for stopping by my GitHub.
-This repository contains some examples of SQL and Tableau I have completed which showcase learned skills.
+This repository contains some examples of SQL and Tableau I have completed.
 My goal with this GitHub is to show employers my capacity to explore data and hopefully land a full-time data analyst (or similar) job.

 For my SQL projects: I begin by importing '.csv' files into PgAdmin4 by defining table parameters and adjusting import-type to include any unique characters.
 Afterwrds, I try to clean the data by compiling/extracting dates and removing null fields.
 Finally, I showcase some syntax to answer generic questions one may have regarding each project database.

 For my Tableau projects: I try to work under a specific question/hypothesis and answer it to the best of my capacity utilizing 1-3 databases.
 Following importing of '.xlxs' files I then create multiple graphics.
-Once I get a good handle on the narrative I see in the data, I then integrate these graphics into a dashboard or a story and save them on my [tableau.public](https://public.tableau.com/app/profile/brandon.hindman)
+Once I get a good handle on the narrative I see in the data, I then integrate these graphics into a dashboard or a story and save them on my [tableau.public](https://public.tableau.com/app/profile/brandon.hindman).

 Please feel free to look through this collection of example projects and [reach out](https://www.linkedin.com/in/brandon-h123/) if you have any questions or feedback.